arunkumar2678/Capstone_Project/readme.md

 ## Conclusion

 - The complete set of data was cleaned up and loaded into the schema tables through ETL pipelines.
 Using the tables I was able to query data to analyze LSU's performance over the seasons.
-I have includef a couple of queries and there are more analysis that can be done using the data.
+I have included a couple of queries and there are more analysis that can be done using the data.